Kelo Henderson

 Paul Lars Henderson, Jr. (August 8, 1923 – December 10, 2019) was an American film and television actor.
-He was known for playing Clint Travis in the American western television series 26 Men.
+He was best known for playing Ranger Clint Travis in the American western television series 26 Men.

+Life and career

 Henderson was born and raised on a ranch in Pueblo, Colorado, and became an expert marksman.
 He attended Santa Monica High School, graduating in 1942.
-He then joined the Merchant Marine, training in Navy boot camp and at the United States Merchant Marine Academy before serving until the end of World War II.
-On being discharged he moved to Santa Monica, California.
+After graduating, he joined the United States Merchant Marine, training in Navy boot camp and at the United States Merchant Marine Academy before serving until the end of World War II, which after his discharge, he moved to Santa Monica, California.